 - You have special purchase requirements (timeline, financing).

 Important note about working with real estate agents in Asheville (or North Carolina)

 We have some great consumer protection laws in NC.
-NC consumer protection laws require that any real estate agent provides prospective customers the Working With Real Estate Agents disclosure (it was updated in 2021).
+NC consumer protection laws require that any real estate agent provides prospective customers the Working With Real Estate Agents disclosure (it was updated recently).
 Every real estate licensee in NC must provide this disclosure to at/during the first substantial contact/conversation with you and before providing you with property information.
 This disclosure is not a contract, it is truly a disclosure, but NC wants to be sure that you have received it, that you’ve discussed it and understood it, and that you determine how you would like to be represented in a real estate transaction.

 There are thousands of licensed agents in the Carolinas, but the bar to entry is relatively low and not reflective of any earned experience transacting in residential real estate.
 Below are a few indications that an agent will be an asset to you in your search:

 - They are intimately familiar with the neighborhood(s) you are looking in